 We also use social media buttons and/or plugins on our website that allow you to connect with your social network in various ways.
 For these to work the following social media sites including: Facebook, Instagram, Twitter will set cookies through our website which may be used to enhance your profile on their site or contribute to the data they hold for various purposes outlined in their respective privacy policies.

+More Information.
 Hopefully that has clarified things for you and as was previously mentioned if there is something that you aren't sure whether you need or not it's usually safer to leave cookies enabled in case it does interact with one of the features you use on our website.

-However, if you are still looking for more information, you can contact us by sending a message to the e-mail address email@example.com or by post to the address Mudita sp. z o.o., Jana Czeczota Street No.9, 02-607 Warszawa with a note "Personal data".
+However, if you are still looking for more information, you can contact us by sending a message to the e-mail address firstname.lastname@example.org or by post to the address Mudita sp. z o.o., Jana Czeczota Street No.6, 02-607 Warszawa with a note "Personal data".